 7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: b.
+Gas Fired If you have answered yes, please answer the three questions below: b.
 When was your central heating system or partial central heating system installed?
-When property was built c.
+Before we purchased property c.
 Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: British Gas d.
+Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: Scottish Gas d.
 When was your maintenance agreement last renewed?
 (Please provide the month and year).
-December 2021 8.
+Not sure 8.
 Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
 Yes / No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yos / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes / No b.
+Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes / Ne b.
 Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details:
+Yes / No If you have answered yes, please give details: Garage roof

-10. Services

-a.
-Please tick which services are supplier: connected to your property and give details s of the
+sup se tick which services are plier: e connected to your property and give details of the

 Services Connected Supplier

-Gas / liquid petroleum gas
+Gas / liquid petroleum gas ✓ Eon

-Water mains / private water supply ✓ Scottish Water
+Water mains / private water supply ✓ South Ayrshire Council

-Electricity ✓ EDF
+Electricity ✓ Eon

-Mains drainage ✓ Scottish Water
+Mains drainage ✓ South Ayrshire Council

-Telephone ✓ ВТ
+Telephone ✓ Talk Talk

-Cable TV / satellite ✓ Sky
+Cable TV / satellite

-Broadband ✓ BT
+Broadband ✓ Talk Talk

-).
-Is there a septic tank system at y If you have answered yes, please questions below: Yos / No

-) . (i) Do you have appropriate cons ents for the disch narge from your septic tank?
-Yos / No / Don't know
+ou have answered yes, please o you have appropriate cons harge from your septic tank?
+Yos / No Don't kno

-l. (ii) Do you have a maintenance c ontract for your s septic tank?
-Yes / No

-If you have answered yes, pleas have a maintenance contract: e give details of the company with which you
+' ' Do you have a maintenance cou have answered yes, please a maintenance contract: - septic tank? the company with which you ¥es / No

-· ·